open-gluck/opengluck-server/README.md

 ## Logins

 You can use multiple users in the OpenGlück server, each user will get its own, separate, data.
+This is useful if you need to track the records of separate diabetics sharing the same server.

 Each login is associated with a token, that you can easily copy from the *API Access* route.

+If you need *follower mode*, then, don't create any additional users, just use the same token for all your users.

 ## User Data